cyberbotics/webots/docs/guide/object-backgrounds.md

 - `texture`: Defines the texture of the background.
 This field accepts the following values: `"dawn_cloudy_empty"`, `"dusk"`, `"empty_office"`, `"entrance_hall"`, `"factory"`, `"mars"`, `"morning_cloudy_empty"`, `"mountains"`, `"noon_building_overcast"`, `"noon_cloudy_countryside"`, `"noon_cloudy_empty"`, `"noon_cloudy_mountains"`, `"noon_park_empty"`, `"noon_stormy_empty"`, `"noon_sunny_empty"`, `"noon_sunny_garden"`, `"stadium"` and `"twilight_cloudy_empty"`.

 - `skybox`: Specifies if the `texture` field is used to define the skybox shown in the scene background.

-- `reflections`: Specifies if the `texture` field is used in the reflections of the [PBRAppearance](../reference/pbrappearance.md) nodes.

 - `skyColor`: Defines the background color in case the `skybox` field is `FALSE`.